gideonshaked/eecs398-final-project-power-outages/index.md

 ## Introduction

 Power outages are costly disruptions that can stem from various causes, ranging from severe weather to technical failures.
-Understanding the relationships between the *cause* of an outage and its *impact*--both in terms of restoration time and number of customers affected--is vital for both policymakers and utility companies.
+Understanding the relationships between the *cause* of an outage and its *impact*, both in terms of restoration time and number of customers affected, is vital for both policymakers and utility companies.

 This project investigates the question of **how different aspects of an outage (e.g., weather vs. technical failure) impact the restoration time**